Wolf’s Lair and Gdańsk – A road trip through my birth country Poland (part 1)

 The Wolf’s Lair

-I have never been to the northern part of Poland and coming from Lithuania it was a great opportunity to drive through.
+I have never been to the northern part of Poland and coming from Lithuania, it was a great opportunity to drive through this part.
 First stop was the Wolf’s Lair.
 Wolf’s Lair (or Wolfsschanze) was Adolf Hitler’s first Eastern Front military headquarters in WWII.
 As well as a great place to hide from allied bombing campaigns.
-However it was built originally to plan the invasion of the Soviet Union in 1941.
+However, and I didn’t know that, it was actually built originally to plan the invasion of the Soviet Union in 1941.

-It was quite unique to see the Wolf’s Lair and Gdańsk was next on the list!
+It was quite unique to see the Wolf’s Lair.
+Gdańsk was next on the list!

 Gdańsk

-Living history behind (Wolf’s Lair) and driving further into the country I, aimed for Gdańsk.
-What a gorgeous city Gdańsk is.
+Leaving history behind (Wolf’s Lair) and driving further into Poland, I aimed for Gdańsk.
+And what a gorgeous city Gdańsk is.
 Really!
-I had no expectations, I just wanted to go there to see a big city outside Warsaw and it was (more or less) on the way.
+I had no expectations.
+I just wanted to go there to see a big city outside Warsaw and it was (more or less) on the way.
 It is a gorgeous port city on the Baltic Coast that has been rebuild after WWII.
 The colourful facades, the cobblestoned streets and the summer markets (literally all over the city) give it a really great charm and feel.
 I loved it here and I would definitely come back here.

 Being August however, there were way too many people.
 So maybe, when visiting Wolf’s Lair and Gdańsk, plan your visit in May or June.
 Because both spots are definitely worth a visit and a great way to see some of the history Poland has to offer.
 Krakau and Auschwitz would be the other.
 And all of those are better than Warsaw (in my opinion).
-But Warsaw had to be be rebuilt so it is more a new town.
+But Warsaw was destroyed 90% during the war and had to be be rebuilt so it is more a new town.

 Related Posts